Skip to main content

 Gifting

-Utilize Ugift®, an online gifting tool that allows your family and friends to contribute to your child's college savings plan in lieu of traditional gifts for celebrations such as graduations, holidays, and birthdays.
-Share your unique code via text, email, or social channels and invite family and friends to contribute via ugift529.com
+Utilize Ugift®, an online gifting tool that allows your family and friends to contribute to your child's college savings plan account in lieu of traditional gifts for celebrations such as graduations, holidays, and birthdays.
+Share your unique code via text, email, or social channels and invite family and friends to contribute and log in to your account to automatically tracks gifts received.
+There are no fees and no enrollment is necessary.

 No enrollment necessary